Introduction to OCaml

 add1 3;;

-- Multiple arguments - just leave s p a c e s between multiple arguments in both definitions and uses
+- Multiple argument functions - just leave s p a c e s between multiple arguments in both definitions and uses

 let add x y = x + y;;